sulu/sulu/UPGRADE.md

 because there are different arguments to pass now.
 You can also use the `LinkConfigurationBuilder`, which will guide you through the process.

+### sulu:link Markup Tag

+The `sulu:link` tag made problems in some cases, because other tools could not handle the colon in its name.
+So we have replace it by a dash.
+The tag therefore is called `sulu-link` from now on.

 ### sulu:media Markup Tag

 Previously the `sulu:media` tag was used to link different media in the text editor.
 There is also a `sulu:link` tag,